New England Journal of Medicine August 25, 2016

 Invasive disease-free survival

-Key result: Postmenopausal patients with 1-3 positive nodes and a low recurrence score did not benefit from the addition of chemotherapy to endocrine therapy.
+Key result: Postmenopausal women with 1-3 positive nodes and recurrence score up to 25 did not benefit from chemotherapy, whereas premenopausal women did.

 Tailored to your role